bharat-bhushan05/Learning-Kubernetes/Hands-on/UsingKillerCoda.com/UnderStanding-RBAC.md

 ### **Conclusion**

 In this hands-on lab, you've learned how to create and manage Kubernetes RBAC configurations, including roles, role bindings, cluster roles, and cluster role bindings.
 You've also tested RBAC permissions using service accounts and user impersonation.
 ---

-### **Add Comments and Tips**

-Make sure to provide detailed feedback and tips along with each step in your KillerCoda setup.
-This will help users understand the concepts clearly as they progress through the exercise.